-Clinical development of AP1189 in idiopathic membranous nephropathy (iMN)
+Clinical development of resomelagon (AP1189) in idiopathic membranous nephropathy (iMN)

-AP1189 is being tested in an exploratory, randomized, double-blind, multicenter, placebo-controlled Phase 2a study with repeated once-daily 100 mg dosing to assess the safety, tolerability, pharmacokinetics, and efficacy of AP1189.
-The study population consists of patients with iMN who are on an ACE inhibitor or angiotensin II receptor blocker treatment.
+Resomelagon (AP1189) is being tested in an exploratory, randomized, double-blind, multicenter, placebo-controlled Phase 2a study with repeated once-daily 100 mg dosing to assess the safety, tolerability, pharmacokinetics, and efficacy of resomelagon (AP1189).
+The study population consists of patients with iMN with severe proteinuria who are on an ACE inhibitor or angiotensin II receptor blocker treatment.

-In November 2021, SynAct announced its intention to amend the iMN Phase 2a protocol.
-This amendment, which was submitted in July 2022 and approved in September, will allow for the use of the new oral tablet as well as a longer 3-month dosing duration.
+In July 2022, the company submitted a protocol amendment which was approved in September.
+This amendment introduces the new oral tablet as well as a longer 3-month dosing duration.
 The benefit of this redesign is that it increases the likelihood to show significant treatment effect on urinary protein excretion, the main efficacy read-out in the study, and increase patient compliance as a once-daily dosing with a tablet is much more convenient than daily intake of an oral suspension.
+The figure